Kage-forge/KageMux/README.md

 ---

-## 📜 License
+## 📜 License & Usage
-This project is open-source and licensed under the MIT License.
-Feel free to fork, modify, and enhance the KageMux arsenal.
+KageMux is proprietary freeware.
+You are free to download, use, and share the compiled executable for personal or commercial media encoding workflows.

+However, the core source code remains closed.
+Reverse engineering, decompiling, or repackaging the binary for unauthorized commercial distribution is strictly prohibited.